fratorgano/ItalianCovidGraphs/README.md

 ## You can see an updated version of the graphs [here](https://covid.fratorgano.me)
 ## Features
 * Creates graph with official covid italian ~~spaghetti~~ data.
-  1. Line plot with total cases, cured, active cases, stay at home people, deaths, first vaccine doses and seconda vaccine doses.
+  1. Line plot with total cases, cured, active cases, stay at home people and deaths.
-  2. Line plot with hospitalized patients, intensive care patients, cured patients and deaths.
+  2. Line plot with hospitalized patients and  intensive care patients.
   3. Small line+bar plots.
 Line plots use total number and bar plots use day by day difference between data points.
 A pair of plots for all of the data types used above(+swabs).
   4. Plot with the percentage of daily positive swabs out ot all the swabs done that day.
   5. Line plot with first vaccine doses and seconda vaccine doses only.